 If you want to lose that big fat tummy and the bulging love handles or the double chin, you want to lose fat, not just weight.

 You want to lose the extra fat and build a healthy body with strong muscles.
 But muscle is heavier than fat and as you focus on building up your muscles, you may even see some weight gain.

-Weight gain from muscles, not fat – thats a good thing.
-This kind of positive weight gain is more evident on a lean person building up bulging muscles.
+Weight gain from muscles, not fat – that’s a good thing.
+This kind of positive weight gain is more evident in a lean person building up bulging muscles.
 But for a fat person, who is working out regularly, the weight changes may be confusing.

 To confirm the fat loss, you can take body measurements.
 The inches that are vanishing from your middle and thighs, the way the clothes are fitting better or becoming loose – these are much better indications of your fat loss progress than the weighing scale.

 If you have started off on a fad diet, you will see sudden weight loss- which is mostly water weight.
 As you continue with the fad diet, you lose both fat and muscle which makes you weak and look haggard.
 Is that what you want – just weight loss in any form?
 Or do you want actual fat loss that not only makes you look fabulous but also keeps you looking radiant and energetic?

 Have a clear-cut understanding of your goal – and hide that weighing scale for a while.

 Why Do We Lose Muscle When We Create a Caloric Deficit

 A caloric deficit is created when you burn more calories than you eat [or eat fewer calories than you burn.]
 Your body then searches for alternative sources of energy to burn for its functions, namely the stored fats and the muscles.